edgedb/edgedb/docs/cli/edgedb.rst

 :cli:synopsis:`\\analyze QUERY`
   .. note::

-      This backslash command is compatible with EdgeDB server 3.0 and above.
+      This command is compatible with EdgeDB server 3.0 and above.

   Run a query performance analysis on the given query.
+Most conveniently used without a backslash by just adding `analyze` before any query.

 .. rubric:: Data Operations